Joel Collier: Saint Thomas Aquinas High School

 After being let go by Reid in the spring of 2013, Collier decided to volunteer at his son's high school for the 2013 season at Saint Thomas Aquinas High School in Overland Park, Kansas.
 Collier helped assist the defensive backs.
 The team went 3–7, including a 1st round loss in the playoffs.
 Collier shared that he intended to return to coaching in the NFL for the next year.

+Atlanta Falcons

+From 2016 to 2018, Collier was the director of pro personnel for the Atlanta Falcons.
+In 2019, he was reassigned to the position of national scout.
+On May 18, 2025, Collier and the Falcons organization parted ways.

+Personal life

+His father Joe Collier is a former NFL head coach.